2MachCoder/gas-station-tycoon/README.md

 - **ModuleCreator** – a custom tool for quickly creating and integrating new modules into the project.
 - **Custom DIContainer implementation** – flexible dependency injection without third-party libraries.
 - **Optimized code** – structured and clear class hierarchy, allowing for easy feature expansion.
+- **Scalable save system foundation** – a strong base for an efficient, expandable saving system.
+- **Popup system foundation** – a robust popup system was planned, but due to time constraints, it wasn't fully implemented.

 ---
 ## 🔹 What I didn't manage to implement: